Fubs/reddit-uncensored/README.md

 #### Chrome

-You can load the extension in chrome-based browsers by enabling developer mode on the `chrome://extensions` page, clicking on "Load unpacked", and selecting the `chrome/dist` folder created by `pnpm run build`.
+You can load the extension in chrome-based browsers by enabling developer mode on the `chrome://extensions` page by clicking on `Load unpacked` and selecting the `chrome/dist` folder created by `pnpm run build`.

 Alternatively you can create a locally signed .crx file by using `chromium` from the command line (or `google-chrome` if you use use google chrome instead of chromium):

 ```bash
 cd chrome